 We believe Catholic education thrives when schools, parishes, communities, stakeholders and partners work in cooperation and support one another.

 We believe that tradition and Catholic identity are the driving force for excellence in Catholic education and innovation can enhance them.

 We believe innovation is a mindset and a culture that needs to be cultivated and supported long term to create meaningful and sustainable change in Catholic education.

-Andrea has a B.A. in secondary education and history as well as an M.Ed. in Instructional Leadership, both from St. Leo University and is currently pursuing an MBA..
+Andrea has a B.A. in Secondary Education and History, an M.Ed. in Instructional Leadership and is soon completing an MBA in Marketing.
 She resides in Northern VA with her two teenage sons.
 You can connect with her on any social media platform @adkopp76 or find her on Saturday mornings via the #CatholicEdChat PLN on Twitter.

 Alex is the son of Colombian immigrants who emigrated to the U.S. in 1966 and shortly became U.S. citizens, entrepreneurs and now grandparents to six grandchildren pursuing higher education.
 He credits his grandmother with grounding him in Catholic faith and still remembers his first day at American Martyrs School in Bayside, NY when she cried with joy at the sight of seeing him in his uniform for the first time.
 He is the product of 18 years of Catholic schools and universities.
 It is his lifelong appreciation and passion for Catholic education that compelled him to launch The Procedo Project.